lixinchn/lixinchn.github.io/about.md

 ---

 My name is Li Xin(李欣).
 Specialized in web development in Python/Javascript, interested in algorithm.
-Machine lerning beginner.
+Machine learning beginner.

 ### More Information